Samourai-Wallet/samourai-wallet-android/Guides/Whirlpool.md

 I want to spend my coins to another Samourai Wallet user

 Sending to another Samourai Wallet user is the same as sending to any bitcoin address and the same privacy rules apply.
 However, some additional Post Mix spending tools are available only between Samourai Wallet users.
 An example of this is Stowaway, which is a CoinJoin with a trusted friend that doesn't look like a CoinJoin and masks the true amount spent on the blockchain.

-Learn about Stowaway and how to create Stowaway transactions with Samourai Wallet